EU warns of winter famine in Afghanistan

 They were unlikely to try to come to Europe because of the mountainous terrain they would have to cross, he added.

-But the threat of Taliban brutality, spiralling food prices, and a financial system in "free-fall" meant those in Afghanistan who had worked with Western powers and those from its new middle class more broadly speaking were likely to try to go to America, Australia, or Europe, Borrell noted.
+But the threat of Taliban brutality, spiralling food prices, and a financial system in "free-fall" meant those in Afghanistan who had worked with Western powers and those from its new middle class more broadly speaking were likely to try to go to America, Australia, or the EU, Borrell noted.

 "They will be on the move, if the Taliban allows them ...
 Population flows will happen.
 No one knows how big they'll be.
 Not as big as in the Syria war, but it depends what happens," he said.